 - Malaproper: McAuslan is prone to these, especially when trying to describe the constellations.

 - The Men First: The attitude of pretty much every officer in the battalion—the final commanding officer may be the only obvious exception, and that's only because he's very new.

 - When MacNeill goes home on leave and visits Lt.
 MacKenzie's father, he responds to a question about MacKenzie's performance by saying "his Jocks (i.e. his troops) like him."
-MacNeill has to backpedal slightly when the elder MacKenzie (who is a veteran but not of a Highland regiment; he served with the Scots Guards in the First World War) doesn't understand that this is the highest compliment MacNeill can think of.
+MacNeill has to backpedal slightly when the elder MacKenzie (who is a veteran, but not of a Highland regiment; he served with the Scots Guards in the First World War) doesn't understand that this is the highest compliment MacNeill can think of.

 - However, his host does ask him whether, as a private, he would have accepted MacKenzie as his platoon leader, and is very pleased when he gets an affirmative answer.

 - Mildly Military: Highland units are noted as being this relative to other British Army units.